SlowPotato/Aimmy-GPU-ENABLE-Tutorial/README.md

 Press ENTER

-Now we are in the Directory of the Training Folder paste yolo command:
+Now we are in the Directory of the Training Folder paste YOLO Command:
 --------------------------------------------------------------------------------------------------------
 	yolo task=detect mode=train imgsz=640 data=data.yaml epochs=1000 batch=16 name=             *input a name*
 --------------------------------------------------------------------------------------------------------

-!!NOTE: The higher the batch the more GPU_Mem you will consume, therefore gameplays will be cut to 30FPS rendering gameplay unplayable so recommend no gampeplays while training.!!
+!!NOTE: The higher the batch the more GPU_Mem you will consume, therefore gameplays will be cut to 30FPS rendering gameplay unplayable so recommend no gampeplays while training!!

 Once that starts you should get GPU_Mem usage as such.